Top 25 Bolivian Foods – Best Bolivian Dishes

 2. Pique Macho

-This dish is typical of Cochabamba (the valley area).
-Minced meat in well-seasoned pieces, chorizo, fried potatoes, and locotos (chili peppers), tomato, hard-boiled eggs, and sliced onions, all in very generous quantities and served as a snack.
+This dish is typical of Cochabamba (the valley region).
+Well-seasoned chunks of minced meat, chorizo, fried potatoes, locotos (Bolivian chili peppers), tomatoes, hard-boiled eggs, and sliced onions, all in very generous quantities and served as a snack.
 Sometimes it is dressed with a sauce made with beer, oil, vinegar, and llajua (a very hot sauce made with locoto and tomatoes).

-It was born as a dish to cure drunkenness and is considered “only for the brave” thanks to the strength of the spices.
+This dish is reputed to have been created as a hangover cure and is considered “only for the brave” thanks to the fiery power of the spices.

 3. Picante de Pollo (Spicy Chicken)

-You can find this in several cities throughout the country, but the most appetizing is that made in Cochabamba.
+You can find this in several cities throughout the country, but the version made in Cochabamba is considered the tastiest.
 Its special ingredient is the red chili sauce in which pieces of chicken are stewed.
-Potato, chuño (dehydrated potato), tomato and onion salad, rice, and peas side this delightful dish.
-It is also prepared with different sorts of meat, such as ox tongue, oxtail, or rabbit.
+Potato, chuño (dehydrated potato), tomato and onion salad, rice, and peas are typical partners for this delightful dish.
+You may also find it prepared with different sorts of meat, such as ox tongue, oxtail, or rabbit.

 4. Chanka de Pollo (Chicken Chanka)